JamesTadleyGreen/JamesTadleyGreen.github.io/posts/hyper_log_log/1-probabilistic-counting.md

 ## Space Complexity
 So we're fine in terms of time, but how do we looks for space?
 Well, we need to have a hash table of the same size of our input array.

+_Technically this isn't true, but due to how we've defined the hash table above, it's close enough._

+This size is obviously less than ideal if we've got billions of rows of data.
+For example, we might want to count the distinct number of users to an app in a given month.

+# Next Steps
+But can we do any better?
+Don't we always have to have space of at least the size of the input?